themonsterdev/simple-script/documentation/appendix/troubleshooting.md

 ## Installation Issues

 **Problem**: The installer fails to run.
-**Solution**: Ensure you have the correct version of Python installed and that your system meets the minimum requirements.
+**Solution**: Ensure you have the correct version of CMake installed and that your system meets the minimum requirements.

 ## Runtime Errors